Nemin32/Nemin32.github.io/soulstorm/_posts/2021-03-26-gamesradar.md

 {% include caption.html url="/imgs/brewing_pics/301.jpg" description="How the UI used to look like." %}

-I think it's a bit of a missed opportunity that Abe's heart looks almost entirely like a human heart.
+~~I think it's a bit of a missed opportunity that Abe's heart looks almost entirely like a human heart.
 I mean, they descended from birds, why not go wild?
-I sort of understand that the point here is so that you can immediately know what the bar represents, but I think it's obvious either way or can be figured out very-very quickly by experimenting.
+I sort of understand that the point here is so that you can immediately know what the bar represents, but I think it's obvious either way or can be figured out very-very quickly by experimenting.~~

+{% include caption.html url="/imgs/gamesradar/heart.png" description="A human and a bird heart." %}

+**Edit:** As it turns out I was the one who didn't do my research.
+As pointed out by a fellow fan called Phoetux, avian hearts are in fact very similar to human ones, so this is actually more or less thematically correct.
+Thus I'm taking my point back.

 ### The camera-system